-The Group's fleet consists of six (6) and eight (8) owned vessels as of December 31, 2019 and 2018, respectively.
+The Group's fleet consists of six (6) as of March 31, 2020 and December 31, 2019, respectively.

-The Group's vessels and equipment were insured for hull and machinery damages and war risk, Increased Value and Additional Owners Interest (I.V. & A.O.I) for US\$ 71.23 million and US\$ 106.0 million with Asuransi Multi Artha Guna and LCH Lockton Pte.
-Ltd. as of December 31, 2019 and 2018, respectively.
+The Group's vessels and equipment were insured for hull and machinery damages and war risk, Increased Value and Additional Owners Interest (I.V. & A.O.I) with Asuransi Multi Artha Guna and LCH Lockton Pte.
+Ltd.

-The Group's vessels and equipment were also insured against losses of third parties arising from vessel operations such as environmental pollution caused by accidents (Protection and Indemnity or
+The Group's vessels and equipment were also insured against losses of third parties arising from vessel operations such as environmental pollution caused by accidents (Protection and Indemnity or P&I).